lkananen/parkdude-backend/README.md

 Development:

-1. `npm install` (only needed once, or when dependencies are changed)
-2. `npm run watch` (compiles code automatically when changed)
+1. `npm run watch` (compiles code automatically when changed)
-3. `npm run sam-api` (generates template.yaml and launches REST API at http://localhost:3000/api)
+2. `npm run sam-api` (generates template.yaml and launches REST API at http://localhost:3000/api)

 As long as `watch` and `sam-api` are active, all code changes are applied immediately.